 Tips while shopping in India

 • Do your research about the regional specialities.
-It is best to buy authentic products from their place of origin.
+It is best to buy authentic products from the local bazaars of their place of origin.
 You are usually assured of the quality, you get better variety and a better price.

 • Learn how to bargain.
 Most street stores will expect you to haggle for a better price, unless they have a board specifically stating otherwise.